I can't remember if Mrs. Kahwaty taught my English class in the 10th or 11th grade.

 Then it was my turn.

 My presentation was masterful.
 I wrapped a white rag around my head, to suggest I was wounded.
-I explained beforehand what wetting a nipperkin meant.
+I explained beforehand what "wetting a nipperkin" meant.
 At one point, I dramatically operated the bolt and pulled the trigger – pointing at the floor, of course.
-It was all over very quickly.
+It was all over pretty quickly.

 After class the rifle went back to my locker, and at the end of the school day I carried it back home.

 Nobody ever challenged me.
 Nobody ever suggested that I shouldn't bring a gun into school.